dotnet/iot/src/devices/Amg88xx/README.md

 The noise per pixel will decrease to 1/sqrt2 when using the moving average mode.<br/>
 ```
-public bool GetMovingAverageMode()
+public bool GetMovingAverageModeState()
-public void SetMovingAverageMode(bool mode)
+public void SetMovingAverageModeState(bool state)
 ```
-***Important***: the reference specification states that the current mode can be read, but it seems that is not working at the time being.
+***Important***: the reference specification states that the current mode can be read, but it doesn't seem to work at the time being.
 The bit is always read as 0.
 <br/><br/>